-Risk Management Memberships of Associations Certifications
+Risk Management Memberships of Associations Certifications Awards and Recognitions

-Japfa Ltd ("Japfa" or the "Company", and together with its Japfa has complied in all material aspects with the main subsidiaries, the "Group") is committed to maintaining good corporate governance and business integrity in the Group's will regularly review its governance policies and practices to business activities, so as to deliver long-term and sustained track developments in market best practices and regulations. value for its stakeholders.
+Japfa Ltd ("Japfa" or the "Company", and together with its subsidiaries, the "Group") is committed to maintaining good corporate governance and business integrity in the Group's business activities, so as to deliver long-term and sustained value for its stakeholders.

-This report lists out Japfa's corporate governance framework, Annual Report and the Group's website (www.japfa.com). with specific reference to the principles and guidelines of the revised Code of Corporate Governance 2012 (2012 Code) issued by the Monetary Authority of Singapore on 2 May 2012.
+This report lists out Japfa's corporate governance framework, with specific reference to the principles and guidelines of the revised Code of Corporate Governance 2012 (2012 Code) issued by the Monetary Authority of Singapore on 2 May 2012.